-When a student with an IEP is to be reassigned for disciplinary reasons, the IEP team will consider the parents' views and any preference for the reassignment location, if they have one, along with any location proposed by FCPS staff at the meeting.
-Because an IEP student's educational placement is not to be predetermined, it is the duty of the IEP team at its meeting to discuss, propose, and decide upon the educational placement, consistent with the disciplinary decision.
+When a student with an IEP is to be reassigned for disciplinary reasons, the IEP team will consider the parent's views and any preference for the reassignment location, if they have one, along with any location proposed by FCPS staff at the meeting.
+Because the educational placement of a student with a disability is not to be predetermined, it is the duty of the IEP team at its meeting to discuss, propose, and decide upon the educational placement, consistent with the disciplinary decision.
 Accordingly, the IEP team will consider the views of all members at the meeting.